cristina-rodean/mern-frontend-boilerplate/README.md

 npm run dev
 ```

-Open http://localhost:5173/ to see the result
+Open http://localhost:5173/ to see the result something new